MS in Intelligence Analysis

 Total Credits | 36 |

-Graduates of the Master of Science in Intelligence Analysis (MSIA) are expected to master the following key learning outcomes:
+Graduates of the Master of Science in Intelligence Analysis program are expected to be able to:

 - Discern, extract, and synthesize relevant information from diffuse and extensive intelligence sources in response to current policy and security challenges.